- Activities and Classes

 Further environmental issues to consider when planning for your event include waste management and recycling; noise control, weather and local residents.
 For further details on these, please refer to the ‘Planning for a safe and successful event – guide’ - coming soon.

-Section 89 of Civic Government (Scotland) Act 1982 stipulates that temporary raised structures require local authority approval prior to use.
+Section 89 of the Civic Government (Scotland) Act 1982 stipulates that temporarily raised structures require local authority approval prior to use.

 Fife Council consider that temporary raised structures that need approval are where:

 Typical examples of temporary raised structures (where they meet conditions 1 and 2 above) generally include, but are not limited to:

 Temporary Raised Structures - Redacted Protocol for Customer Guidance has been designed to provide you with further information on temporary raised structures and Section 89.

 There are several legal requirements that business or trade sellers must comply with, in respect of the goods they sell.
 This is both for the actual goods themselves and the way they are sold.
 The relevant areas include:

 All goods must be:

 The website businesscompanion.info contains free and impartial information and is Government-backed.
 It was set up by the Chartered Trading Standards Institute to provide guidance for businesses that need to know about all aspects of trading standards and consumer protection legislation.
 Make sure you select the Scotland option at the top of the page if you are trading in Scotland.

 All event organisers must provide evidence of holding a current public liability insurance for their event.
 We require cover for a minimum of £5 million.
 The purpose of the insurance is to protect the event organiser from third-party liability.

 Fife Council does not provide or arrange insurance for your event.
 We are also unable to recommend an insurer.
 You may find it useful to contact an insurance broker who can help you source and purchase suitable insurance.